What sort of food do you serve on your treks

 You’ll love our food.

-Trek Tours Australia prides itself on preparing fresh and wholesome meals using organic produce as much as possible.
+Trek Tours Australia prides itself on preparing fresh and wholesome meals.
 Our guides are skilled and passionate cooks who love to surprise and delight you with a tasty array of nutritious dishes.

 Anyone for coffee?
 The first meal of the day sets us up for a great walk.
 We love making a beautiful cup of coffee first thing in the morning, which we gently plunge for your pleasure.